BadIdeaFactory/biffud.com/src/pages/question/faq.page.md

 ---
 uid: faq # don’t touch me
 path: /question
-title: Question
+title: Questions

-heading: A short and catchy heading
+heading: We have all the answers
-subheading: A short paragraph
+subheading: Trust us.

 membershipTab: Apply to join
 partnershipTab: Propose a project